emmaus-4v/game-in1-julia/README.md

 - inspired by: The Dream Smp, created by Dream, Georgenotfound, Sapnap, Callahan and Awesamdude
 - coded by: Julia
 - guided by Sander van Geest

+## Script, for copy pasting

+Scene 1
+Ah, I see you've finally awoken.
+Now, now.
+No reason to attack me, I'm just trying to help you.
+Follow me darling.
+I can take care of you once we reach the city.

+Here we are the beautiful entrance to my city!
+But cities cant be underground?
+Of course theycan silly!
+I built this city all by myself!
+I spent a lot of time excavating all that stone.
+Why is it so hidden?
+Are you hiding from someone?
+My city is a haven for those who are lost, scared or still searching.

+Isn't it beautiful?
+Wouldn't you want to stay here forever?
+No!
+Are you insane lady?
+Oh, I just thought it would have been nice for you to stay a while...
+Oh, no thank you ma'am, I still have so much of the world left to explore!
+That's alright, just know the city will always be available in case you need a place to stay!

+So I guess this is goodbye then, I didn't even catch your name before you wanted to leave...
+Oh!
+My name is: INSERT NAME Here
+Well then, NAME, I wish you well, I hope we see each other again.
+Safe travels!
+Thank you